 You may notice that this announcement is surrounded by a brand new Aion Electronics website.
 More on that in a different post—there are three new projects we need to talk about!

 I’m super excited about this one.
 The Pearl OD-05 is a fairly obscure effect from the early 80’s—a TS-type clipping stage with a cut/boost parametric EQ in front of it.
 It sounds incredible, and you can wrestle tons of great sounds out of it without much trouble… but it’s never been commercially cloned, and it’s never really grabbed the attention of the DIY community.
 (It doesn’t help that every schematic out there is incorrect or incomplete.)

 Another big one—the Dyna/Ross circuit holds the distinction of being the most enduring guitar compressor circuit out there in its over 40 year history.
-This is a particular favorite of mine, and while this project is not a DIY version of my Aion Compressor, it’s not far off.
+This is a particular favorite of mine!
 You can build a spot-on Keeley Compressor clone with this PCB, and it also has a treble switch mod built in so you can get some really cool 60’s jangly sounds with it.

 This is a DIY workalike of the BBE Sonic Maximizer / Sonic Stomp.
 It’s based around a state variable filter that splits the signal into bass, mid and treble and adjusts the phase response of each of them before combining them back into one signal.
 The effect is similar to an equalizer or the presence control on an amp, but not quite the same as either.
 Based on the Bajaman “Sonic Stump” project, but with the addition of two switches to control the high and low cutoff frequencies as well as a Midrange knob.